Dental ImplantsPort Charlotte, FL

 Afterward, we will secure the new synthetic tooth to the metal post at the surface of the gums.
 The new tooth is attached so securely, that patients can eat their favorite foods, maintain an active lifestyle, play sports, and more, without fear of their tooth becoming loose or falling out.
 Patients can enjoy the benefits that come from never having to worry about their tooth again.
 A periodontist typically places dental implants.
 To gain the credentials of a periodontist, a dental professional must go through several more years of schooling.

 The team at Dragonfly Dental of Port Charlotte provide dental implants in a way that is comfortable and functional.

-Check out what others are saying about our implant services on Yelp: Dental Implants Port Charlotte
+Check out what others are saying about our implant services on Google: Dental Implants Port Charlotte

 Caring for Dental Implants